 Brake for cactus: Tucson is home to the world’s largest regional cactus and succulent society (tucsoncactus.org), and montly meetings are open to the public.

 Stranges souvenir: Living rocks (Lithops) resemble tiny sea cucumbers and are great for a lonely windowsill.
-Browse the mother lode at Plants for the Southwest (closed Sun, 50 E. Blacklidge Dr., lithops.com).
+Browse the mother lode at Plants for the Southwest (closed Sun-Tues, 50 E. Blacklidge Dr., lithops.com).

-Three times a farm: If you miss the Friday farmers’ market, there’s another one Saturday--and a third on Sunday (times and locations at farmersmarkettucson.com).
+Four times a farm: If you miss the Friday farmers’ market, there’s another one Saturday and Sunday–and Wednesday, as well (times and locations at heirloomfm.org).

 An amusement park of plants: Located 10 worth-it miles north of downtown, Tohono Chul Park is a 47-acre botanical oasis with paths, nine gardens, galleries, greenhouses, and shops.
-See the wildflower displays of the Sonoran Seasons Garden, then hit the tearoom ($, 520/797-1222) for lunch.
-The dish to try: sinus-clearing red posole, best enjoyed on the rear patio so you can watch the action in the Hummingbird Garden. $7, 7366 N. Paseo del Norte, tohonochulpark.org
+See the wildflower displays of the Sonoran Seasons Garden, then hit the bistro ($, 520/742-6455) for lunch.
+The dish to try: sinus-clearing red posole, best enjoyed on the rear patio so you can watch the action in the Hummingbird Garden. $13, 7366 N. Paseo del Norte, tohonochulpark.org